harababurel/harababurel.com/content/blog/euler-213/index.md

 $$ p(x,y) = \prod \(1-dp(i, j, x, y, k)\) $$

-As it turns out, this probability shows exactly by how much cell $(x, y)$ contributes to the expected number ofunoccupied cells.
+As it turns out, this probability shows exactly by how much cell $(x, y)$ contributes to the expected number of unoccupied cells.
 The final answer is:

 $$ E(X) = \sum p(x, y) $$